smitakhani/webpage_creation_task/README.md

 # webpage-creation-task
-Created a webpage using HTML, CSS and Bootstrap
+Created replica of a webpage using HTML, CSS and Bootstrap